-- 5,009,043 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2013 Plan at a weighted average exercise price of \$2.62 per share; - 454,500 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2012 Plan at a weighted average exercise price of \$0.06 per share; - 1,726,448 shares of common stock available for future issuance as of March 31, 2021, under the 2013 Plan; - 5,200,000 shares of common stock newly reserved for issuance under the 2021 Plan; and - 511,000 shares of common stock reserved for future issuance under the 2021 ESPP.
+- 5,009,043 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2013 Plan at a weighted average exercise price of \$2.62 per share; - 454,500 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2012 Plan at a weighted average exercise price of \$0.06 per share; - 1,726,448 shares of common stock available for future issuance as of March 31, 2021, under the 2013 Plan;

+- 5,200,000 shares of common stock newly reserved for issuance under the 2021 Plan, which will become effective in connection with this offering; and - 511,000 shares of common stock reserved for future issuance under the 2021 ESPP, which will become effective in connection with this offering.

 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of existing shares held by existing stockholders will be reduced to 63% of the total number of shares of common stock to be outstanding upon completion of this offering, and the number of shares of common stock issued to investors participating in this offering will be further increased to 37% of the total number of shares of common stock to be outstanding upon completion of the offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of existing shares held by existing stockholders will be reduced to 65% of the total number of shares of common stock to be outstanding upon completion of this offering, and the number of shares of common stock issued to investors participating in this offering will be further increased to 35% of the total number of shares of common stock to be outstanding upon completion.